prismlabs-tech/prismsdk-android/README.md

 This will tell Gradle where to look for the PrismSDK.

-In order for Gradle to be able to access the Github Maven Repository, you have to supply it with a username and personal access token with the permissions `read:ackages`.
+In order for Gradle to be able to access the Github Maven Repository, you have to supply it with a username and personal access token with the permissions `read:packages`.
 This does not require access to this repo, its simply to authenticate with the GitHub API.
 This means a dummy github account, or a scoped access token strickly for package fetching will suffice.